Longitudinal Polaritons in Crystals: Light-matter Hamiltonian in the Lorenz gauge

 In the Lorenz gauge $\mathcal H_{LM}$ is highly symmetric for transverse and longitudinal photon excitations.
 The matter $\mathcal H_{mat}$ and photon part $\mathcal H_{EM}^\mathrm{LG}$ as well as the coupling of the local dipoles to transverse and longitudinal photons, first two terms in $\mathcal H_{int}^\mathrm{LG}$, are independent of propagation direction.
 The longitudinal and transverse solutions are, therefore, identical when we neglect scalar photons, third term in Eq.~\eqref{eq:Hint}.
-The term is only present for longitudinal modes, \textit{i.e.}, if the polarization is parallel to the propagation direction and vanishes for $k=0$.
-Any solutions of $\mathcal H_{LM}$ will be three-fold degenerate at $\Gamma$ and all eigenvectors are polaritons or coupled light-matter states.
+The term is only present for longitudinal modes, \textit{i.e.}, if the polarization is parallel to the propagation direction, and vanishes for $k=0$.
+Solutions of $\mathcal H_{LM}$ are three-fold degenerate at $\Gamma$ and all eigenvectors are polaritons or coupled light-matter states, resolving the conflicting LT splitting.